This week is Episode 2 of the David Saga. Please read 1 Samuel 17 where David encounters and slays Goliath of Gath.

 From an eschatological perspective, it is death itself who is Goliath.
 As we read in Ecclesiastes, death comes for all and death is final, for they have no more reward, and the memory of them is lost.
-(Eccl.
-9).
+Eccl.
+9:5.
 Death mocks God, God’s power, and God’s promise.
 The Christian message is one of Christ’s slaying of death, and his victory over death.
 1 Cor.
 15: 26, 55.
-And just as David put Goliath to death by Goliath’s own sword, so does Christ put death to death through his own death.
+And just as David put Goliath to death with Goliath’s own sword, so does Christ put death to death through his own death.

-Please read the whole story in 1 Samuel 17.
-Where does the story of David and Goliath speak to you today.
+Please read the whole story in 1 Samuel 17 and see where the story of David and Goliath speaks to you today.

 Thus David spoke; Goliath heard and came